 Private education is treated as a public welfare undertaking under the regulations.
 Nonetheless, investors of a private school may choose to require "reasonable returns" from the annual net balance of the school net of costs, donations received, government subsidies, if any, the reserved development fund and other expenses as required by the regulations.
-Private schools fall into three categories, including private schools established with donated funds, private schools that require reasonable returns.
+Private schools fall into three categories, including private schools established with donated funds, private schools that require reasonable returns and private schools that do not require reasonable returns.